MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-H-Clauses-Forms/part-252-Solicitation-Provisions-Contract-Clauses/subpart-252.2-Text-Provisions-Clauses/section-252.225-7004.md

-##### 252.225-7004 Report of Intended Performance Outside the United States and Canada - Submission after Award. #####
+##### 252.225-7004 Report of Intended Performance Outside the United States and Canada—Submission after Award. #####

-Link to an amendment published at 85 FR 61504, Sept.
-29, 2020.

 As prescribed in 225.7204(b), use the following clause:

-Report of Intended Performance Outside the United States and Canada - Submission After Award (MAY 2019)
+Report of Intended Performance Outside the United States and Canada—Submission After Award (OCT 2020)

-(a) *Definition.* As used in this clause -
+(a) *Definition.* As used in this clause—

 *United States* means the 50 States, the District of Columbia, and outlying areas.

-(b) *Reporting requirement.* The Contractor shall submit a report in accordance with this clause, if the Contractor or a first-tier subcontractor will perform any part of this contract outside the United States and Canada that -
+(b) *Reporting requirement.* The Contractor shall submit a report in accordance with this clause, if the Contractor or a first-tier subcontractor will perform any part of this contract outside the United States and Canada that—

-(1) Exceeds the threshold specified in Defense Federal Acquisition Regulation Supplement 225.870-4(c)(2)(i)(A)(*1*) on the date of award of this contract; and
+(1) Exceeds the threshold specified in Defense Federal Acquisition Regulation Supplement 225.7201(a) on the date of award of this contract; and

 (2) Could be performed inside the United States or Canada.

-(c) *Submission of reports.* The Contractor -
+(c) *Submission of reports.* The Contractor—

 (1) Shall submit a report as soon as practical after the information is known;